 Seniors who take 10 units or less must also file for part-time status at the Registrar's Office (see class schedule for deadlines) and pay reduced fees for their final quarter.
 Generally, you should plan to file for part-time status before the quarter begins.

 If you plan to take less than 12 units in your final quarter and have athletic eligibility remaining, you must discuss your plan at least 1-2 months before your final quarter begins with your athletic academic advisor to ensure that you will be eligible to compete.

-If you receive an athletic scholarship you must also see the Associate Athletic Director for Compliance (Jennifer Cardone) at least 1-2 months before your final quarter begins to discuss how part-time status will affect your ability to receive your aid.
+If you receive an athletic scholarship you must also see the Compliance Coordinator Tracy Cumming at least 1-2 months before your final quarter begins to discuss how part-time status will affect your ability to receive your aid.

 If you receive other forms of financial aid (loans, grants, etc.), please talk with Financial Aid, 1st floor Dutton Hall, before you file for part-time status.